Ice climbing in Iceland is an amazing adventure like no other! From costs to tours, this is all the advice & information you need before you go

 This is exactly why I came to Iceland, to push myself to the limit, to feel the adrenaline pumping through my veins, to hear the blood rushing in my ears.

 I was so happy to have done it, especially in Iceland.
-There aren’t many places around the world as stunning as this place – it makes ice climbing in Iceland all the more special.
+There aren’t many places around the world as stunning as this place – it makes the mountaineering in Iceland all the more special.

 Was it easy?
 Of course not.
 But the best things never are.